 Xbox Game Bar Error 0x803F8001

-If you are getting Xbox Game Bar Is Currently Not Available In Your Account error 0x803F8001 or Win key + G hotkey isn’t opening the Gamebar here some potential fixes for the error.
+If you are getting Xbox Game Bar Is Currently Not Available In Your Account error 0x803F8001 or Win key + G hotkey isn’t opening the Gamebar here are some potential fixes for the error.

 Set Date & Time to work fully automatically